sigasi/sigasi_insights/content/tech/what-is-new-in-vhdl-2019-part1.md

 syntax in the core language would make the language specification too big and complicated.
 This would mean it is harder to implement and would significantly increase the chance for bugs and inconsistencies.
 There already are several open source verification libraries developed for VHDL 2008.
-[VUnit], [OSVVM] and [UVVM] have proven that a library-based approach to verification with VHDL is a good approach.
+[VUnit], [OSVVM] and [UVVM] have proven that a library-based approach to verification with VHDL is a solid choice.

 Instead of adding language level features to support verification in VHDL the working group chose to identify what these library authors were missing in the current language.